ctriguero/Nuclear-decay/README.md

 **N1_Radioactivity_2020529.cpp**: Use this program for 1 nucleus calculations.
 The histogram functionality is not implemented inside yet.
 You can use **2020608_Integer_Histogram.cpp** for post-processing the duration histogram.
 Compilation.
 In both cases ca be compiled directly with the g++ C++ compiler.
 The only parameters you can set are the *decay probability* p=1/s setting s and the *number of realizations*.

-After the generation of the numbers **N1_Radioactivity_2020529.cpp** reweights the distribution in order to get the correct distribution.
-For example:
+After the generation of the numbers **N1_Radioactivity_2020529.cpp** reweights the distribution in order to get the correct distribution as was explained in the example with the die.

 ## (2) Decay of an arbitrary number of nuclei.

+- Obtain the decay law experimentally with a set of (at least 20) dice or coins.
+Take into account that the event of decay (getting an specific number) is independent.
+There is no correlation between the dice.

+- Obtain the half life for the dice experiment.
+Check that the obtained half-life is compatible with: